 For the dark spot problem, it is necessary to analyze it according to the specific situation of the production site and take the following basic measures:

-Optimize the firing curve: formulate a reasonable firing curve to ensure that the porcelain has sufficient debinding temperature and time during the firing process to avoid the generation of dark spots due to insufficient debinding.
+Optimize the firing curve: formulate a reasonable firing curve to ensure that the ceramic has sufficient debinding temperature and time during the firing process to avoid the generation of dark spots due to insufficient debinding.

 Strengthen kiln exhaust: maintain a proper oxidizing atmosphere in the kiln, and ensure the stability of the gas environment during the firing process by strengthening the design and optimization of the exhaust system to reduce the dark spot problem caused by abnormal atmosphere.

 Adjust the firing temperature: within the firing temperature range, try to increase the firing temperature as much as possible, or appropriately extend the residence time in the high temperature section.
-This helps to improve the density and uniformity of the porcelain, thereby reducing the appearance of dark spots.
+This helps to improve the density and uniformity of the ceramic, thereby reducing the appearance of dark spots.

 3. Bright spots